Introduction to Finite Element Methods: The interpolant

 In particular, to obtain global continuity of the interpolant, we need to make sure that the local interpolants coincide where two element domains meet.
 This requires that the corresponding nodal variables are compatible.
 For Lagrange and Hermite elements, where each nodal variable is taken as the evaluation of a function or its derivative at a point $z_i$, this reduces to a geometric condition on the placement of nodes on edges.

-\begin{theorem} The triangular Lagrange and Hermite elements of fixed degree are all ${C}^0$ elements.
+\begin{theorem} The triangular Lagrange and Hermite elements of fixed degree are all ${C}^0$ elements (i.e., lead to $C^0$ finite element space).
 More precisely, given a triangulation $\calT$ of $\Omega$, it is possible to choose edge nodes for the corresponding elements $(K_i,\calP_i,\calN_i)$, $K_i\in\calT$, such that $\calI_\calT v\in{C}^0(\bar\Omega)$ for all $v\in{C}^m(\bar\Omega)$, where $m=0$ for Lagrange and $m=1$ for Hermite elements. \end{theorem} \begin{proof} It suffices to show that the global interpolant is continuous across each edge.
 Let $K_1$ and $K_2$ be two triangles sharing an edge $e$.
 Assume that the nodes on this edge are placed symmetrically with respect to rotation (i.e., the placement of the nodes should \enquote{look the same} from $K_1$ and $K_2$), and that $\calP_1$ and $\calP_2$ consist of polynomials of degree $k$.

 Let $v\in{C}^m(\bar\Omega)$ be given and set $w:=\calI_{K_1}v - \calI_{K_2}v$, where we extend both local interpolants as polynomials outside $K_1$ and $K_2$, respectively.
 Hence, $w$ is a polynomial of degree $k$ whose restriction $w|_e$ to $e$ is a one-dimensional polynomial having $k+1$ roots (counted by multiplicity).
 This implies that $w|_e=0$, and thus the interpolant is continuous across $e$. \end{proof} A similar argument shows that the bilinear and biquadratic Lagrange elements are ${C}^0$ as well.
 Examples of ${C}^1$ elements are the Argyris triangle (of degree $5$ and $21$ nodal variables, including normal derivatives across edges at their midpoints, \cref{fig:elements:argyris}) and the Bogner--Fox--Schmit rectangle (a bicubic Hermite element of dimension $16$, \cref{fig:elements:fox}).
 It is one of the strengths of the abstract formulation described here that such exotic elements can be treated by the same tools as simple Lagrange elements.